 Provide comfort measures to the child by offering alternatives such as a toy, reading a book, holding a hand, sitting on your knee or lap while the procedure is being done.

 Welcome to the RCH Fact Sheets.
 They represent quality kids health information on a range of topics, and will be continually added to.
 If the topic you are looking for is not yet here, please

 contact us to let us know.

 Please remember to read the RCH Fact Sheets

 Fact sheets available for the following procedures:

-sponsored by the Staff of Woolworths
+Proudly sponsored by the staff of Woolworths